 Submit a revised SSQ - might as well get on with something.
 Ask for more pricing options for the Sangoma Netborder SS7 - turns out that one licensed for four ports with two extra port licenses is less expensive than a six-port one.

 According to TM, the reason why we've not had our 1141 code for the switch is because our SSQ's not approved, and this is part of the process.
-It might be part of the process, but it's not documented anywhere - indeed, the capacity form requires a 1141 code and notes that an SSQ should be submitted with it if it's not already been provided.
+It might be part of the process, but it's not documented anywhere - indeed, the capacity form requires a 1141 code and notes that an SSQ should be submitted with it if one's not already been provided.
+At least one of whoever prepared it and TM are wrong.

 This is becoming a bit tedious.
 BT keep on dragging their feet, not supplying information, and inventing bits of undocumented process to excuse their inability or unwillingness to make progress on this project at a sensible rate.